📌 Table of Contents

 - Rouleur stage: 🟨 = / rider according to the Rouleur Stage Table below.

-- Riders points are multiplied according the table and graph shown below (There exists at specific table for Rouleur Stages).
+- Riders points are multiplied according the table and graph shown below (There exists a specific table for Rouleur Stages).

 - Rouleur Stage SPECIFIC Chase Pot: